kovidomi/BBCF-Improvement-Mod/USER_README.txt

 - Unlocks the game's region restricted multiplayer
 - Adds extra game modes
 - Adds hitbox overlay
-- Create custom palettes and effects
-- Manage and load custom palettes without file modifications
+- Create and load custom palettes and effects without file modifications
 - See each other's custom palettes in online matches
 - Options to improve the performance of the game even further
 - More flexibility to change the graphics options